 Where to Go

+Head to Isla Isabela, one of the largest islands, to see incredible wildlife and beaches, and spot the cute newcomers: the Galápagos fur seals.
+You'll also see marine iguanas, pelicans, and napping sea lions on the beach and even on the pavements.
+You might have to step over them to get past, since they probably won't move for you.
 Take a trip to Las Tintoreras—an islet just off the coast of Puerto Villamil.
-The islet is a protected reserve, which means you have to take a tour to get here, but it is well worth it.
-It consists of a small group of rocky islands where to can enjoy a wide variety of wildlife and snorkel with starfish, eagle rays, sea turtles, and stingrays—to mention a few.
+The islet is a protected reserve, which means you have to take a tour to get here, but it's well worth it.
+It consists of a small group of rocky islands where you can enjoy a wide variety of wildlife and snorkel with starfish, eagle rays, sea turtles, and stingrays.

 Plan your trip to Galapagos Islands